davidmarkclements/v8-perf/readme.md

 * serializing an object after an object's property has been set to `undefined`
 * serializing an object after `delete` has been used to remove an object's property
+* serializing an object after `delete` has been used to remove an object's property that was the last property added.

 **Code:** <https://github.com/davidmarkclements/v8-perf/blob/master/bench/property-removal.js>

 ![](graphs/property-removal-bar.png)

-In V8 6.1 (not yet used in any Node releases), operations on an object with a deleted property gets *extremeley* fast, faster, even, than setting to `undefined`.
-This is excellent news because now we can do the right thing *and* it's the fastest option.
+In V8 6.0 and 6.1 (not yet used in any Node releases), deleting the last property added to an object hit a fast path in Turbofan, and thus it is faster, even, than setting to `undefined`.
+This is excellent news, as it shows that the V8 team is working towards improving the performance of `delete`.
+Even in latest V8 releases, the `delete` operator might still result in massive slowdown, so we still recommend to avoid using it.

+_Edit: we incorrectly reported that you could start using delete in future Node.js releases, this was corrected in a later edition of the post._

 ### Leaking and arrayifying `arguments`